-While The Gen Z Post received backlash for our supposedly “outlandish” prediction of a Trump electoral win back in August, teen political strategist Jett James Pruitt continues to believe that President Trump will be victorious on November 3rd.
+While The Gen Z Post received backlash for our supposedly “outlandish” prediction of a Trump electoral win back in August, teen political strategist Jett James Pruitt continues to believe that President Trump will be victorious on November 3rd unless there are attempts at manipulating mail-in ballots.
 According to Pruitt, several battleground states—including Florida, Minnesota, North Carolina, Pennsylvania, and Wisconsin—will appear red on the election maps of cable news networks.

 As Pruitt continues to stand by his prediction, one state has emerged as a last-minute toss-up.
 Pollsters speculate that Texas, with its 38 electoral votes, is leaning away from the president in favor of his Democratic opponent.
 Recent polls indicate that the election in Texas has become a highly competitive race, thanks in part to the state’s population boom.
 In fact, according to the U.S. Census, Texas had the nation’s largest annual population growth between 2010 and 2016.